Narrowleaf silkgrass

 Propagation: Seed

 Garden tips: Narrowleaf silkgrass blooms later than many Florida native wildflowers.
-It is easy to establish and maintain in a garden setting.
+It is relatively easy to establish and maintain over time.
 Its silky foliage can make a dense groundcover in dry to moist soils.
 The plant spreads by underground rhizomes; a single plant can spread and densely cover a much larger area.

-Plants are often available at nurseries that specialize in native plants.
+Narrowleaf silkgrass is often available at nurseries that specialize in Florida native plants.
 Visit PlantRealFlorida.org to find a native nursery in your area.
-Seeds may be available through the Florida Wildflowers Growers Cooperative.

 For more information on Pityopsis, see Silver-leaved aster (from 20 Easy-to-Grow Wildflowers).